 (first posted in 2007) It’s not just cars that are safer nowadays, but grown-ups too.
-Imagine telling your nine year-old, “Son, we’re sending you off to a farm for two weeks to drive tractors for some family our cleaning lady knows.”
+Imagine telling your eight year-old: “Son, we’re sending you off to a farm for two weeks to drive tractors for some family our cleaning lady knows.”
 That’s what my parents did, and I barely survived to tell the tale.
 Regrets?
 Hell no; it was the best time I ever had as a kid.

 When it came to learning my new craft, words of instruction, explanation and warning were conspicuously absent.
-Education was provided by divine intervention or a perpetual series of baptisms by fire.
+Education was to be provided by divine intervention or a perpetual series of baptisms by fire.
 My first-ever tractor drive provides a perfect example…

 There I was, a mere slip of a boy, hanging onto the back of the ancient 1930s (putt-putt) John Deere Model B like a tick.
-While in motion, Mr. Y suddenly receives a heavenly twitter that I should now be the one driving.
+While in motion, Mr. Yoder suddenly receives a heavenly twitter that I should now be the one driving.
 He slides off the seat, grabs me, sets me on the throne and jumps off.
 So much for Driver’s Ed.
 I can still see him standing there, very slowly receding into the distance, with a look on his face that was a mixture of absolute trust in the intercession of St. John of Deere and doubt.

 The controls of these old Farmalls were totally mechanical and very rude.
 To extract any response from the stiff pedals, I had to slide forward, practically off the seat and simultaneously suspend and leverage myself from the steering wheel.
 And hanging on to that jerking, hot tiller while bouncing through a bumpy field all day brought visceral meaning to the phrase “steering feedback”.